mrodozov/homelabboardworks/odroid_U/ubuntu_16/README.md

 ## homelabboardworks
-65;7204;1cSettings and howtos/whattos for my single board computers
+Settings and howtos/whattos for my single board computers

 ## Odroid-U - Ubuntu 16 from hardkernel